 The integrity and consistency of these documents is key to not only the current system design, but also system maintenance, the management of change, modification processes and it is at the heart of the entire Operational Safety Case goal setting regime.

-Almost unbelievably therefore, PIM SECE is the first bespoke document management system specifically for controlling the content and details of Performance Standards and Safety (and Environmental) Critical Elements (SECEs).
+Almost unbelievably therefore, PIM SECE is the first bespoke document management system specifically designed to control the content and details of Performance Standards and Safety (and Environmental) Critical Elements (SECEs).

 Prior to its development, the vast majority of Performance Standards have historically been held as discrete MSWord or MSExcel documents.
-This has led to massive inefficiencies, inconsistencies between platforms with the same duty holder, problems with updates being made to one platform standard without addressing dependencies etc.
+This has led to inefficiencies, inconsistencies between installations belonging to the same duty holder, and mismatches, with updates being made to performance standards without addressing their dependencies with others etc.

-Anyone who has ever dealt with Performance Standards at any level will understand the issues.
+Anyone who has ever dealt with Performance Standards at any level will understand the numerous issues.

 PIM SECE solves all these potential problems at once.